 Barry Salzberg is a corporate director.
 Barry served as the Global Chief Executive Officer of Deloitte Touche Tohmatsu Limited from 2011 until his retirement in 2015.
 He joined Deloitte in 1977 and his roles included Chief Executive Officer and Managing Partner of the firm's U.S. operations.
-Barry is Chairman of the board of directors of 10EQS and has previously served as a board member of New Profit, Inc. and previously served as Chairman of the United Way Worldwide, Chairman of the board of College Summit and Chairman of the board of Greater New York.
+Barry is Chairman of the board of directors of 10EQS and has previously served as a board member of New Profit, Inc. and previously served as Chairman of the United Way Worldwide, Chairman of the board of College Summit and Chairman of the board of the YMCA of Greater New York.
 From July 2015 until June 2018, he was a Professor at Columbia Business School.
 Barry has a BS in Accounting from Brooklyn College, a JD from Brooklyn Law School, and an LLM in Taxation from the New York University School of Law.

-Board/committee membership 2021 atte ndance Other pu blic company b oard members hins
+Board/committee membership 2021 attendance Other public company board memberships

-Board 8 of 8 100% Cuit pu
+Board 8 of 8 100%

 Audit 8 of 8 100%

 Corporate Governance 5 of 5 100%

 Risk 4 of 4 100%

 Total 25 of 25 100%

 Securities held (number and value) Total shares and DSUs Total market value Ownership multiple of annual retainer

 Common shares RSUs DSUs Options

-24,462 · - 24,462
+- - 24,462 - 24,462

-\$2,663,423 \$2,663,423 11.8x
+- \$2,663,423 - \$2,663,423 11.8x

-Peter J. Thomson1
+Peter J. Thomson